 The latest staffing, leadership and boardroom news from Michigan’s technology-focused companies, institutions and groups.

 Livonia-based TRW Automotive Holdings Corp.
 (NYSE: TRW) is highlighting how its next generation of safety technologies is laying the foundations to enable semi-automated driving at this year’s Internationale Automobil-Ausstellung (IAA) in Frankfurt this year.

 Rofin-Sinar Technologies Inc. (Nasdaq: RSTI), the industrial laser maker with dual headquarters in Plymouth and Hamburg, Germany, reported financial results for the third fiscal quarter and nine months ended June 30.

 Engineering and computing students at Grand Valley State University have a new opportunity to study abroad and intern at companies overseas through two new international partnerships.

 Sensors Inc. Friday announced that the company has developed a CAN-based interface between its Semtech Ecostar line of Portable Emissions Measurement Systems and the widely deployed and universally accepted INCA software from Germany’s ETAS GmbH, which used in the development of vehicle embedded systems.

 Lawrence Technological University has entered a partnership with a German foundation to offer four degree programs to German students, with half of the instruction to be at LTU’s Southfield campus and half at German universities.

-Rofin-Sinar Technologies, the industrial laser maker with joint headquarters in Plymouth and in Hamburg, Germany, reported revenue of $131.7 million in the third fiscal quarter ended June 30, down 15 percent from $154.9 million in the same quarter a year earlier.
-Net income was $8.4 million or 26 cents a share, down 45 percent from $15.2 million or 52 cents a share a year earlier.
+Rofin-Sinar Technologies Inc., the industrial laser maker with headquarters in Plymouth and in Hamburg, Germany, reported net income of $7.4 million or 26 cents a share in its second fiscal quarter ended March 31, down 6 percent from $8 million or 28 cents a share in the same quarter a year earlier.